Anxiety and depression are debilitating, but surmounting research is finding that people who eat meat are less depressed.

 - Colorful vegetables, like pumpkin, and red peppers

 The nutrients of most importance for the prevention and treatment of depression were:

 - Vitamin A

 - Vitamin C

 Due to the continuing connection between food and mood, nutritional guidelines for the prevention of depression were published in Nutritional Neuroscience in 2017.
-The recommendations included following traditional whole-food diet with adequate omega-3 fats and to avoid processed foods, particularly those high in carbohydrates and sugar.
+The recommendations included following a traditional whole-food diet with adequate omega-3 fats and to avoid processed foods, particularly those high in carbohydrates and sugar.

 Although more research is needed in determining the ideal dietary pattern for preventing and managing depression, there are several patterns emerging.
 Foods high in zinc, iron, omega-3 fatty acids, and vitamin B12 are particularly important for brain function.
-These nutrients are found in shellfish and organ meats, but are also in most animal foods.
+These nutrients are found in shellfish and organ meats but are also in most animal foods.

 Fiber and phytonutrients play a role in mental well-being as well due to the impact they have on the health of the gut microbiome and reduction in oxidative stress.
-Fruits and vegetables are the best source of these important nutrients for health.
+Fruits and vegetables are the best sources of these important nutrients for health.

 Research is still evaluating what specific dietary pattern is best for your mood, but the emerging evidence strongly suggests that a whole-food diet rich in both meat and vegetables is key.